pandas-dev/pandas/doc/source/user_guide/basics.rst

 Attributes and underlying data
 ------------------------------

-pandas objects have a number of attributes enabling you to access the metadata
+Pandas objects have a number of attributes enabling you to access the metadata

 * **shape**: gives the axis dimensions of the object, consistent with ndarray
 * Axis labels